Dennis J. Hutchinson

-Dennis J. Hutchinson (born 1946) is an American legal scholar.
+Dennis J. Hutchinson (born December 1946) is an American legal scholar.
 After beginning his teaching career at the Georgetown University Law Center, Hutchinson joined the University of Chicago Law School in 1981.
-Currently, he is the William Rainey Harper Professor at the University of Chicago, a senior lecturer in law, and master of the undergraduate college's New Collegiate Division where he directs the Law, Letters, and Society program.
+Currently, he is the William Rainey Harper Professor at the University of Chicago, a senior lecturer in law, and master of the undergraduate college's New Collegiate Division where he is the founding director of the Law, Letters, and Society (LLSO) program.
 His interests primarily lie in the field constitutional law, paying special attention to issues of race.
 He is best known within the legal community at large for his work as editor of the Law School's Supreme Court Review.